 One of the benefits of Hebron - Chester is that there is very little traffic.
 The average commute to work is 15.82 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Hebron - Chester is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Hebron - Chester does not have a public transit system used by locals to get to and from work.

-The education level of Hebron - Chester citizens is a little higher than the average for US cities and towns: 21.31% of adults in Hebron - Chester have at least a bachelor's degree.
+The citizens of Hebron - Chester are slightly better educated than the national average of 21.84% for all cities and towns, with 21.31% of adults in Hebron - Chester having a bachelor's degree or advanced degree.

 The per capita income in Hebron - Chester in 2022 was $32,988, which is lower middle income relative to Nebraska, and middle income relative to the rest of the US.
 This equates to an annual income of $131,952 for a family of four.
 However, Hebron - Chester contains both very wealthy and poor people as well.